SeisComP/main/apps/fdsnws/descriptions/fdsnws.rst

-fdsnws is a server that provides event, station and data availability information from a |scname| database and waveforms from a :ref:`global_recordstream` source. fdsnws implements standards defined by :cite:t:`fdsn`.
+:program:`fdsnws` is a server that provides event, station and data availability information from a |scname| database and waveforms from a :ref:`global_recordstream` source. fdsnws implements standards defined by :cite:t:`fdsn`.
 Some other data centers offering FDSNWS are listed in :cite:t:`fdsn-datacenters`.

 .. caution::

-   If you expose the FDSN Web Service as a public service, make sure that the database connection is read-only. fdsnws will never attempt to write into the database.
+   If you expose the FDSN Web Service as a public service, make sure that the database connection is read-only. :program:`fdsnws` will never attempt to write into the database.

 Service Overview